Where We Stand: Paycheck Fairness Act

 The Equal Pay Act was adopted before the current federal class action rules and thus has a different process for joining together for a suit: workers must opt-in, rather than opt-out.
 This is a more difficult process and could exclude women who are not aware of their claim or afraid to affirmatively join a suit.
 The PFA would allow Equal Pay Act lawsuits to proceed as opt-out class actions, like other civil rights cases, making it easier for women to band together to challenge systemic discrimination.

 Clarifying Comparable Establishments

 The PFA would eliminate artificial geographic limits, allowing a woman to reasonably compare her salary to male colleagues with the same employer, so long as the facilities are in similar geographic regions.
 Current law forbids unequal pay within the same “establishment,” which some courts have interpreted narrowly to mean the employees being compared must be in the same physical location.
 This interpretation unfairly limits employees’ ability to bring cases under the Equal Pay Act.
 In many workplaces, particularly in the case of managers or supervisors, there are no similarly situated employees of the opposite sex at the same physical place of business, but there are within the same county or region.

-Providing for Pay Data Collection and Additional Assistance and Resources for Businesses
+Requiring Pay Data Collection and Providing Additional Assistance and Resources for Businesses

-The PFA requires pay data collection and supports salary negotiation skills training programs to give workers the tools to advocate for higher wages.
+The PFA requires pay data collection and supports salary negotiation training programs to give workers the tools they need to advocate for higher wages.
 The bill also provides technical assistance for businesses, including an exemption for small businesses.